 We’re committed to ensuring children can continue their education at home.
 We do this via our remote learning package.

 If your child is studying at home, they will be able to immediately access our remote learning resources.
-Your child will need to follow their normal timetable.
-Our teaching teams will set tasks and review work via Google Classroom.
+Our teaching teams will set work via Google Classroom.
 Read our remote learning guide for parents for more information.

 Each day we would like your child to:

-Complete all videos and assessment tasks found within each lesson for that day
+Complete all videos and tasks found within each lesson for that day

 Check school email for updates, announcements and changes made to their Google Classroom

-Email their Head of Year for technical support or to report when there has been circumstances where following their timetable has not been possible
+Email their Head of Year for technical support or to report when there has been circumstances where completing the work has not been possible

 If your child needs support accessing a device or the Internet, please contact us.

 Read our Remote Learning Statement for more information.